ajs17/ajsmith/content/articles/quaddress-intro/index.md

 <figcaption></figcaption>
 </figure>

-The shape of the original artifact is one factor to consider when deciding to include higher dimensions.
+The shape of the original artifact is one factor to consider when deciding to include higher divisions.

 In my use cases, such as referencing text within an article on a newspaper page, I only need to specify the approximate starting point of the content.
 Nothing is gained by, for example, trying to encode the overall area the derivative image occupies.
-However, other use cases such as this can be very straightforwardly accommodated, as shown in these two dimensional grid examples:
+However, this use case and others can be very straightforwardly accommodated, as shown in these two divisional grid examples:

 <pre><code>
 # a single quadrant address, already discussed